 - try to offer a wide variety of bread such as high fibre white version of bread, wholemeal, granary, tortilla, pitta and potato bread

-- breakfast cereals are a great way to start the day - they are a good source of energy, vitamins and fibre; avoid sugar-coated cereals as these can cause tooth decay and encourage children to develop a sweet tooth
+- wholegrain breakfast cereals and whole oats are a great way to start the day as they are a good source of energy, vitamins, minerals, and fibre - choose ones low in salt and avoid sugar-coated cereals as these can cause tooth decay and encourage children to develop a sweet tooth

-- pasta, noodles and rice can be served at mealtimes, but avoid snack noodles as these are usually high in fat and salt - try using brown rice and wholemeal pasta
+- Pasta, noodles and rice can be served at mealtimes, but avoid snack noodles as these are usually high in fat and salt - try using brown rice and wholewheat pasta

 - boil, mash or bake potatoes - choose oven chips instead of fried, or try homemade wedges